 Transcripts must be submitted from every undergraduate or postgraduate institution you’ve attended.
 Unofficial transcripts may be uploaded to your application and are sufficient for evaluation.
 If you are admitted to the program, final official transcripts will be required from every institution attended prior to starting the program.

 We review applications comprehensively, and every component is crucial to your evaluation.
-It is important to show your passion for accounting and your personality in your application.
-We also hope you demonstrate clear career goals and understand why Ross MM is the best fit for you.
+It's important to clearly explain your interest in management and how your background makes you an ideal candidate.
+We also hope you demonstrate clear career goals and understand why the Michigan Ross MM is the best fit for you.

-You must have two online application-generated reference forms on file to be considered for admission.
-Choose individuals who know you well and can speak specifically about your aptitude for success in graduate school.
-We prefer one reference from an intermediate or upper-level professor; the second reference may be from any professional or academic acquaintance.
-Applications will not be considered complete until both reference forms are on file.
+You must have one online application-generated reference form on file to be considered for admission.
+Choose an individual who knows you well and can speak specifically about your aptitude for success in graduate school (either from an academic or professional source).
+We do not accept recommendations from family members or personal acquaintances.
+Applications will not be considered complete until the reference form is on file.

-No. You must have two recommendation forms on file to be considered for admission.
+No. You must have one recommendation form on file to be considered for admission.
 Forms are generated through the online application system and are the only type of recommendation accepted.
 Choose individuals who know you well and can speak specifically about your aptitude for success in graduate school.

 No. Interviews are conducted by invitation only.
 If the Admissions Committee invites you to interview, you will receive the invitation and scheduling information via email.
 The interview provides the committee with more information about you and is not an indication of the outcome of your application.